Do You Need Travel Insurance to Visit the USA? (2026 Guide)

 No. The United States doesn't require travel insurance for tourist visas or ESTA entries, unlike Schengen countries that mandate €30,000 minimum coverage.

-However, U.S. Customs and Border Protection officers can ask for insurance proof at entry, especially for elderly visitors.
-Consular officers may also inquire during visa interviews.
-While not mandatory, having coverage demonstrates financial responsibility and can strengthen visa applications.
+U.S. Customs and Border Protection officers can ask for proof of insurance at entry, and consular officers may raise it during visa interviews.
+Coverage isn't required, but it signals financial responsibility and can support a visa application.

 Why International Visitors Need Travel Insurance for the USA

-The U.S. operates a private healthcare system with no government facilities for tourists.
-Without insurance, a single ER visit costs $1,500 to $3,000, making travel insurance protection important for managing these unexpected costs.
-Hospitals charge full rates, and payment is expected within 30 days.
+The U.S. has no government-provided healthcare for foreign visitors.
+A single ER visit costs $1,500 to $3,000.
+Hospitals charge full rates, and payment is due within 30 days.

 U.S. Healthcare Costs